kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 	  script: [optional deployment script e.g. Ubuntu, Fedora, python-bootstrap, etc.]
 	  location: [from salt-cloud --list-locations do]

-The Salt Stack, by default, uses PyYAML syntax for its template files; but numerous other templating languages are available as well.
-Be sure to follow the proper formatting techniques for YAML, which involves two spaces instead of tabs.
 An [online YAML parser](http://yaml-online-parser.appspot.com) is available, when troubleshooting syntax issues with YAML files.

 ## Provision a New Cloud Server!